 The Cartesian ontology of res extensa ultimately set the mathematical foundation for science, whose total focus was to be that of the quantification and quantitative analysis and investigation of matter (which was, to repeat, for Descartes conceptually equivalent to res extensa).

-Remembering that Cartesian dualism differed from that of Platonic dualism, in that, Descartes rejected Plato’s idea that mind was the principle responsible for the control and orchestration of the body.
+Cartesian dualism differed from that of Platonic dualism, in that, Descartes rejected Plato’s idea that mind was the principle responsible for the control and orchestration of the body. ( for more on Cartesian versus Platonic Dualism, see Descartes and the Philosophical Crisis of Modern Science, elsewhere in bioperipatetic.)
 Since mind and body were of incompatible non-interactive substances (res cogitans and res extensa respectively) mind could not control nor be responsible for the control of the body.
 To explain bodily control, it was necessary for Descartes to conceive the control of the body as being based on the idea of body as a machine (the beginning of mechanistic materialism and mechanistic reductionism that survives to this day in 21st century science).

 For Descartes, all change was mechanical, ultimately body acting upon body by contact via pushing of one extended body against another.
 The basic laws of the lever, and its derivatives, the wheel and the pulley.
 All action then consisted of pushes and pulls under the influence of springs, levers, wheels, and threads (fibers).
 All of these ideas of motion were compatible with his primitive notion of res extensa, the extended stuff.
 It was differential motion that defined separate bodies within the extended stuff of physical being.
 Thus all explanation (actually hypothesis and rationalist theory) was to be based on mechanical reductionism.
 Cartesian mechanistic reductionism was the rationale (a priori assumption) that all being, animate or inanimate, must consist of complexes of simple mechanical parts.
 This hypothesis (accepted as clear and certain truth) was applied by Descartes to actions of animals.
 Essentially reducible to fluid mechanics added to the classical mechanics enumerated above.
 The brain was the source of active fluids, called animal spirits, which activated the muscles through mechanical forces that resulted in the inflation and contraction of muscles to effect motions of the limbs and thereby locomotion.
 This was the primitive beginning of reflex theory.